Disneyland cancels annual passes, offers refunds, as resort becomes vaccine site

 California finally revealed its theme park reopening guidelines on Oct.
 20: The state will allow Disneyland to open only once Orange County is in the "yellow," or minimal, tier of COVID-19 transmission.
 That means it must have less than one daily new case of coronavirus per 100,000 people, as well as less than 2% of tests coming back positive.
 However, a draft bill from two California Assembly makers on Feb.
 4 would see large theme parks pushed into the "orange," or moderate, tier for reopening -- where daily cases can be up to 3.9, with positive test rates of up to 4.9%.

 Orange County has regressed from the red tier to the purple since October.
 As of Feb.
-2, 2021, it's sitting at 43.1 new cases per day per 100,000 people, with a 10.9% positive rate on test results.
-Those numbers mark a significant rise since the announcement of theme park guidance, so reopening is off the table for the foreseeable future.
+9, 2021, Orange County is sitting at 29.4 new cases per day per 100,000 people, with a 9.4% positive rate on test results.
+Those numbers have risen significantly since the announcement of theme park guidance -- although a weekly downward trend began in mid-January -- so reopening is off the table for the foreseeable future.

 What will Disneyland look like when it reopens?